NEW

 Some history of the sleeve valve project

-In the 1960's I was fortunate to hear a Willis-Knight sleeve valve automobile
+In the 1960's I was fortunate to hear a Willys-Knight sleeve valve automobile

 engine run.
 I was fascinated by an engine with no poppet valves.
 Instead there